DevExpress-Examples/wpf-dock-layout-manager-use-events-to-dynamically-customize-context-menus/Readme.md

 This example uses the [DockLayoutManager.ShowingMenu](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager.ShowingMenu) event to customize a [LayoutPanel](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.LayoutPanel)'s context menu.
 The menu uses customization actions to customize bars.
 This example creates two actions:

-- a [BarButtonItem](https://docs.devexpress.com/WPF/DevExpress.Xpf.Bars.BarButtonItem) object is a menu action.
+- a [BarButtonItem](https://docs.devexpress.com/WPF/DevExpress.Xpf.Bars.BarButtonItem) object — a menu action.

 - [InsertBarItemLinkAction](https://docs.devexpress.com/WPF/DevExpress.Xpf.Bars.InsertBarItemLinkAction) object — an action that inserts a bar item link into the menu (in the example, it inserts a separator).